gogocat/dataBind/README.md

     <div class="" data-jq-if="!myCondition" data-jq-tmp="{id: 'someTemplateId', data: 'someData'}"></div>

 The attribute `data-jq-if` is refernce to the viewModel's property 'myCondition'.
 This property can be a boolean, or an function that returns boolean.

+If `myCondition` is false. the children elements will be removed.
+When later `myCondition` is set to true.
+The elements will be render back.

 It can handle negate expression as well.
 In the second example above.
 When the expression `!myCondition` evaluate true.
-The template binding `data-jq-tmp` will run.
+The template binding `data-jq-tmp` will execute and render content within the DIV.

 ### show binding
 ### model binding